oasp/oasp4js/README.md

 cd samples\core\target
 ```

 Configure the port number which should be used by the embedded tomcat server and its context path.
-To do this, create a new `application.properties` file in the `<oasp_dir>\oasp4j\samples\core\target` directory and add following entries:
+To do this, create a new `application.properties` file in the `<oasp_dir>\oasp4j\samples\core\target` directory and add the following entries:

 ```
 server.port=8081